What is Dollar-cost Averaging (DCA)?

 On the downside, if the stock you’re buying jumps in price, you’ll miss out on potential gains because you didn’t put all of your money into it right away.

-One benefit of dollar cost averaging is that it makes investing less emotional.
-Investing can be risky, even if you’re buying stable, secure stocks and bonds.
+One benefit of dollar-cost averaging is that it makes investing less emotional.
+Investing can be risky, even if you’re buying more conservative stocks and bonds.
 You could lose some or all of the money you invest.
 Fear of those potential losses can make an investor reluctant to make large investments.

 But past performance doesn’t guarantee future results, and those numbers don’t account for each individual’s different tolerance for risk.
 It can be scary to make a single large lump-sum investment - essentially putting all your eggs in one basket and knowing that the shares you bought could suddenly drop in price.
 Making smaller purchases can help reduce that fear and help an investor stick to their investing plan.
 History has shown many people panic during a downturn and sell their holdings and thus they don’t participate when the market ultimately recovers.